QQZZ2024/Identification-of-human-ape-specific-splice-sites-and-the-associated-variants/README.md

 We extracted junction reads from the aligned BAM files using samtools and custom shell scripts to identify splice sites utilized in each species.

 4. Cross-species genomic coordinate comparisons using LiftOver
-#We converted splice site positions from one species to their orthologous positions in another by using LiftOver.
+A. We converted splice site positions from one species to their orthologous positions in another by using LiftOver.
-#We converted positions back to the original genome by using LiftOver.
+B. We converted positions back to the original genome by using LiftOver.
-#We retained only the splice sites with consistent positions in both forward and reverse mappings.
+C. We retained only the splice sites with consistent positions in both forward and reverse mappings.

 5. Identify candidate species-specific splice sites Based on the splice sites usage and cross-species positional correspondence obtained in the previous steps, we extracted candidate human-specific splice sites labeled as “human_nochimp_norhesus_nomouse”, and candidate ape-specific splice sites labeled as “human_chimp_norhesus_nomouse”.